 Here is an extreme example of my thinking: After Hurricane Florence two years ago, there were plenty of guys with pickup trucks and chainsaws, rakes and shovels going around clearing trees and limbs for people, making cash.
 If my truck hadn’t just been totaled, I would have done the same thing.

-I work a perfectly fine desk job, running a web company.
-(That’s not going away just yet, although it is always changing.)
+I work a perfectly fine desk job, running a web company (That’s not going away just yet, although it is always changing.)
 But I’ve done manual labor, and I don’t mind it.
-Cutting and clearing limbs is a huge departure from selling websites and online marketing.
+Cutting and clearing limbs is a huge departure from selling websites and digital marketing.
 And yet I thought about it, because we couldn’t work for a few days.
 That’s the way you have to think.
 What do people need and how can we start doing it now?
 What have you done in the past that you could do again, or something similar?
 Work for yourself or for companies that are finding these opportunities.
 There are always people to serve and work to do if you look for it.

 – Michael Byrd